 46 Underground PVD hosts monthly house shows of local and regional artists.
 Unless otherwise noted, doors open at 7 with an optional potluck dinner, music starts at 7:30, and the suggested admission price is $10, all of which goes to the artists.

-Allysen Callery is easily one of our favorite performers.
-Catch Allysen’s beautiful ethereal voice and lovely fingerpicking, which reviewers have labeled “ghost folk” while overall labeling Allysen correctly as “quiet music for a loud world.”
+Allysen Callery’s ethereal voice and lovely fingerpicking have led to reviewers categorizing Allysen as “ghost folk” as well as “quiet music for a loud world.”
 Listen to her newest Nick Drake-inspired single, “November Man.”

 Allysen’s daughter Ava Callery has clearly inherited the songbird gene, mixing some of her mother’s sweet folk into indie rock for a unique sound.